Lean project management is a term that’s been making waves across industries, specialties, job titles and niches for a long time now.

 Sure, as industries, specialties, job titles and niches change, so will the relative constraints on the success of a specific project.

-A marketer might be looking to balance the skills on his team with a budget of $15,000 to spread across channels and campaigns, whereas a product manager might be balancing her team’s time dedicated to tackling the backlog against pushing new features live.
+A marketer might be looking to balance the skills on his team with a budget of $15,000 to spread across channels and campaigns, whereas a project manager might be balancing her team’s time dedicated to tackling the backlog against pushing new features live.
+Lean project managers can help bring this to fruition.

-Whatever your constraints or unique business needs, lean project management is the method for ensuring quality, efficiency and consistency.
+Whatever your constraints or unique business needs, lean project management is the method for ensuring quality, efficiency and consistency - all of which are lean principles.

 In this post, we’ll give you an overview of the methodology and what to look for in a project management tool so you can always deliver your best.